BIMK/PlatEMO/README.md

 }
 ```

-# Release Highlights of PlatEMO 2.4
+# Release Highlights of PlatEMO 2.5
 [Release Note can be found here](./Doc/releasenote.md)
-* Add two algorithms: MSEA and OSP-NSDE.
-There are currently 110 algorithms in the platform.
+* Add the time-varying ratio error estimation (TREE) test suite, which contains six constrained large-scale problems from real-world applications.
+* Fix some minor bugs in algorithms and problems.

 # Features of PlatEMO
 *  Totally Developed in MATLAB